JackShenGOGOGO/Naived-AI/Readme.md

-#  Speech Assistant with Twilio Voice and the OpenAI Realtime API (Python) - this is a duplicated repo, original repo here - https://github.com/twilio-samples/speech-assistant-openai-realtime-api-python. *I stopped working on this repo because found that a handful of very good voice ai agent already exists, like Retell.ai and VAPI.
+#  Speech Assistant with Twilio Voice and the OpenAI Realtime API (Python)

+This is a duplicated repo, original repo here - https://github.com/twilio-samples/speech-assistant-openai-realtime-api-python.

+I stopped working on this repo because original thoughts of using Twilio + WebSocket + OpenAI Whisper (speech-to-text) + OpenAI Assistant (supports knowledgebase) + Play.ai (text-to-speech) produces too much latency (>5s) and is very unstable.
+I later realized that a handful of very good voice ai agent already exists, like Retell.ai and VAPI.

 This application demonstrates how to use Python, [Twilio Voice](https://www.twilio.com/docs/voice) and [Media Streams](https://www.twilio.com/docs/voice/media-streams), and [OpenAI's Realtime API](https://platform.openai.com/docs/) to make a phone call to speak with an AI Assistant.